zhaoshuoxp/Pipelines-Wrappers/README.md

 All results will be store in current (./) directory.

-* test_trimmed[_R1/2].fastq.gz: adapter trimmed fastq files.
+* {prefix}_trimmed_R1/2.fastq.gz: adapter trimmed fastq files.
-* test_mkdup.bam: all alignments, with duplicates marked.
+* {prefix}_mkdup.bam: all alignments, with duplicates marked.
-* test_filtered.bam: useful filtered alignments; duplicates, unpaired, unmapped, low-quality, secondary, chrM reads removed.
+* {prefix}_filtered.bam: useful filtered alignments; duplicates, unpaired, unmapped, low-quality, secondary, chrM reads removed.
-* test_se.bed: useful filtered alignments in BED format.
+* {prefix}_se.bed: useful filtered alignments in BED format.
-* test_pe.bed: useful filtered alignments in BEDPE format, the 2nd and 3rd columns indicate the fragment start and end coordinates on genome.
+* {prefix}_pe.bed: useful filtered alignments in BEDPE format, the 2nd and 3rd columns indicate the fragment start and end coordinates on genome.
-* test.bw: bigwig file converted from test_se.bed, can be upload to genome browser for visualization.
+* {prefix}.bw: bigwig file converted from test_se.bed, can be upload to genome browser for visualization.
 * fastqc: the report(s) of fastqc
 * logs: running logs